MatviyRoman/Prestashop-Snippets-for-Visual-Studio-Code/README.md

 Prestashop snippets tools for 1.6 and 1.7 versions.<br>
 This extension will help you faster to make common using snippets.

+PHP snippets to help you be more productive when developing in PHP

 Support `tab` to previous/next slug.